marco-travel-companion/marco-legal-docs/terms-of-service.md

 ## 3. Intellectual Property and Content Rights
 a.
-The initial location-specific guide text and all LLM-generated content are the property of the App.
+The user may share the LLM-generated content for personal use only.

 b.
-The user may share the LLM-generated content for personal use only.
+All copyrights and intellectual property rights in the App and its content are owned by the App and protected by applicable copyright laws.

 c.
-All copyrights and intellectual property rights in the App and its content are owned by the App and protected by applicable copyright laws.

-d.
 Any reproduction, copying, publication, or unauthorized use of the App's content, in whole or in part, is prohibited and may result in legal consequences.